 - Footplates are pivoting, but they’re non-adjustable size-wise;

-- The console is telemetric and can track pulse, however, an HR chest strap is not (supplied) with the rower.
+- An HR chest strap does not come included with the rower.

 ProRower H2O RX-750 Rower Summary